SmartToolFactory/MVVM-Tutorials/README.md

 # MVVM
-This is a series of tutorials about MVVM, data binding and Room
+Series of tutorials about MVVM, data binding LiveData, and Room.